Banner Health

 What is a colonoscopy?

 The large intestine (colon) is the last section of your digestive system.
 It absorbs water to change waste from liquid into solid stool (poop).
 A colonoscopy is an exam used to look at the lining of the colon, rectum and anus.
-It is just one of many types of endoscopy procedures that look inside the body.
+It is one of several types of endoscopy procedures that look inside the body.

 Why might I need a colonoscopy?